 Courses may be taken once for credit.
 However, any course may be repeated.
 The last repeat of a course shall replace any earlier credit hours or grade points earned for such course.
-EXCEPTION: Some courses may be taken for credit more than one time.
-These courses are indicated in the Course Description section.
-These are either activity or participation courses in which requirements vary from term to term.

 Dropping and Adding Classes

 If a student wishes to change class time, drop a class or add a class, he/she must contact the Registrar's Office.